Coloquinte/sleekit/README.md

 ## Improvements

-We present two generic improvements that can be applied to any quantization method.
+We present deveral generic improvements that can be applied to any quantization method.
-One targets the scaling step, and allows to select better scaling factors.
-The other targets the weight optimization step, and can significantly reduce the layer error.
+They will target both the scaling step, to select better scaling factors, and the weight optimization step to reduce the layer error.

-## Methodology
+### Methodology: layer-per-layer analysis

 To develop our methods we analyze the effect of quantization decisions on a per-layer basis.
-Since post-training quantization operates at the layer level, this gives us a much more precise view of quantization behaviour than network-level metrics, and allows for rapid iteration.
+Despite many previous works using network-level metrics, post-training quantization methods minimize the error at the layer level.
+Analyzing the error at the layer level is therefore the natural approach.
+Moreover, network-level metrics have a tendency to be noisy, can hide small quantization errors or on the contrary be over-sensitive to some layers.

 Our baseline for comparison is the [GPTQ](https://arxiv.org/abs/2210.17323) algorithm with 3-bit and 1.5-bit weights.
 For the layer weights and metrics, we use layer statistics from a full accuracy run on several smaller networks (OPT-125M, OPT-350M, BLOOM-560M).